radom2802/radom2802/README.md

 Welcome to my profile!

 I'm passionate of technology.
-I have spent my technological career (the only one I have had) between software development and analyst / team management, a mix of management and technical skills.
+I have spent my technology career (the only one I have had) between software development and analyst / team management, a mix of management and technical skills.
 I am currently focused in backend development, integrations to be more accurate, and agile methodologies.

 Thanks for visiting and I'd love to [connect](www.linkedin.com/in/raqueldominguezandujar/)!